Cobra30621/Holoware-game-template/README.md

 ## How to Use

 1. Download Unity (This project was developed in **Unity 2019.4.11f1** using C#.)
+2. Play [Holoware](https://tiannya.itch.io/holoware) to familiar the MicroGame.
-2. Find the Micro game is in  [Assets/MicroGamePackage](Assets/MicroGamePackage) and download it.
+3. Find the Micro game is in  [Assets/MicroGamePackage](Assets/MicroGamePackage) and download it.
 ![](https://i.imgur.com/bcs5yWk.png)
-3. Choice the game you want, and import Unity package to your Unity Project.
+4. Choice the game you want, and import Unity package to your Unity Project.
     - Tutorial : [Importing local asset packages](https://docs.unity3d.com/Manual/AssetPackagesImport.html)
 ![](https://i.imgur.com/JaU3xi4.png)
-4. You can study the micro game in your Unity Project.
+5. You can study the micro game in your Unity Project.
 ![](https://i.imgur.com/raBmHSn.png)